Fertilizer and St Augustine grass make a great combo.

 - Sapphire, famous for its blue-green colored leaves

 The sod-propagating grass has high drought and shade tolerance level.
-It grows its best on tropical setting and occurs often in marshes, lagoons and shorelines where moisture is always present.
+It grows its best in a tropical setting and occurs often in marshes, lagoons, and shorelines where moisture is always present.

 The results of the soil test will “tell” you the soil pH and what the nutrient levels are of the 16 essential elements needed for proper growth and appearance.

-If any of these essential elements is missing or low in the soil, they can be “adjusted” through fertilizer applications.
+If any of these essential elements are missing or low in the soil, they can be “adjusted” through fertilizer applications.

 16 Essential Elements Required by Lawn Grasses